-Salkantay Trek allows you to spend more time on the trail
+Salkantay Trek: Spend more time on the trail

-Salkantay Trek is a more challenging trek than the Inca Trail due to one extra day of hiking.
-More time on the trail means more to see, and the views alone make it worth your while.
-Salkantay is five days and five nights on the trail.
-As an added bonus, you can ride horses on days with downtime.
+Due to the extra day of hiking (five days and five nights on the trail), the Salkantay Trek is a more challenging journey than the Inca Trail.
+As a bonus, you can ride horses on days with downtime.
 We also always have a horse available for those who feel tired or succumb to altitude sickness.

-Slow down on the Lares Trek to learning about the local culture
+Slow down and connect with locals on the Lares Trek

-Lares is far more cultural.
-It takes four days in total to complete this alternative Machu Picchu hike.
-You’ll be on the trail for 2.5 days, and then you’ll get to sightsee and get to know our culture for the rest of your time in the mountains.
-On our route, we pass through small villages along the way where people still practice the traditions of the Incas.
-One example of such things you’ll experience is clothing.
-The locals dress up in red-colored clothes, and although tt’s not completely authentic, they do still speak the native language of the Incas.
-Not only is it great for families because the kids get introduced to life in the Andes, but Lares is a bit less challenging since it moves slower than other treks.
+On your hike, you’ll pass through small villages where the ancient traditions of the Incas are still alive and practiced regularly.
+The locals dress up in red-colored clothes, and although it’s not completely authentic, they do still speak the native language of the Incan civilization.
+It’s a great option for families, not only because the kids get introduced to life in the Andes, but also because the Lares Trek is a bit less challenging since it moves slower than other treks.

 The Choquequirao Trek: Bigger thrills and fewer crowds